 The Texas Higher Education Coordinating Board marketable skills initiative is part of the state’s plan to be among the highest-achieving states in the country.
 The state's 60x30TX plan is a roadmap to help Texas reach that goal through higher education.

 - Oral and written communication

 - Use a design-thinking approach

-Taking courses in this new master’s degree program at UNT’s New College at Frisco will place you in the heart of one of America’s most thriving IxD and UxD job markets.
-The Plano-Frisco-Dallas-area is among the top 15 most lucrative markets in North America for people who possess IxD- and UxD-based knowledge and job skills.
+Taking courses in this new master’s degree program will place you in the heart of one of America’s most thriving IxD and UxD job markets.
+The Plano-Frisco-Dallas area is among North America's top 15 most lucrative markets for people with IxD- and UxD-based knowledge and job skills.